imgag/ngs-bits/doc/NGSD/installation.md

 	> chmod 755 download_*.sh
 	> ./download_tools.sh

+Now, we need to configure the pipeline.
+First, copy the default settings file:

+	> cp php/settings.ini.default php/settings.ini

+Then, choose a password for the MySQL database which we will create in the next step and set the password in the appropriate line:

+	[mysql-databases]
+	db_pass['NGSD'] = "[mysql-password]"

-Then, we need to download and index the reference genome:
+Next, we need to download and index the reference genome:

 	> ./download_hg19.sh

-Next, we need to download and convert some open-source databases that our pipeline relies on:
+Finally, we need to download and convert some open-source databases that our pipeline relies on:

 	> ./download_dbs.sh

 **Note:** OMIM, HGMD and COSMIC are not downloaded automatically because of license issues.
-If you have the license for those databasey, download/convert them accoring to the commented sections in the download script.
+If you have the license for those databases, download/convert them according to the commented sections in the download script.

-Finally, we need to configure the pipeline.

-	> cp php/settings.ini.default php/settings.ini

-Finally you need to choose a password for the MySQL database which we create in the next step.
-Set the password in the approprite line:

-	[mysql-databases]
-	db_pass['NGSD'] = "[mysql-password]"

 ##(2) Setup of the MySQL database for NGSD